pmem/pmdk/doc/pmempool-transform.1.md

 ```
 PMEMPOOLSET
 20M /0/partfile1
-50M /0/partfile2
+20M /0/partfile2
+25M /0/partfile3
 ```
 Then

-`pmempool_transform "/poolset_file_src" "/poolset_file_dst");`
+`pmempool_transform /path/poolset_file_src /path/poolset_file_dst`

 deletes the second replica from the poolset.
-The second replica remains unchanged and the size of the pool remains(!)
-60M.
+The first replica remains unchanged and the size of the pool is still 60M.

 # SEE ALSO #